the-events-calendar/event-tickets/readme.txt

 == Changelog ==

+= TBD

+* Fix - Ticket is removed now when using the delete option from the block editor [ET-1879]

 = [5.7.1] 2023-12-13 =

 * Tweak - Prevented Single Attendee endpoint from throwing a notice on PHP 8+.
 [ET-1935]